Kimi K2.6 Benchmark Results: SWE-Bench, Terminal-Bench, BrowseComp (2026)

 As of April 21, 2026, Moonshot's K2.6 table includes Kimi K2.6, GPT-5.4 (xhigh), Claude Opus 4.6 (max effort), Gemini 3.1 Pro (thinking high), and Kimi K2.5.

 New to Kimi K2.6?
-Try Kimi K2.6.
+Try Kimi K2.6 for free.

 Kimi K2.6 Benchmark: Quick Take